zarusz/SlimMessageBus/docs/provider_azure_eventhubs.md

 IMessageBus bus = mbb.Build();
 ```

-If your bus does only produce messages to Event Hub and does not consume any messages, then you do not need to provide a storage account as part of the config.
-In this case pass `null` for the storage account details:
+If your bus only producse messages to Event Hub and does not consume any messages, then you do not need to provide a storage account as part of the config.
+In that case pass `null` for the storage account details:

 ```cs
 var connectionString = ""; // Azure Event Hubs connection string